How Much Does Quality Matter?

 Grant Foundry is a small, group-mentored course designed to help researchers like you master the science and art of writing by framing persuasive proposals.

-You’ll spend ten weeks in an intense, process-oriented apprenticeship that will help you develop the techniques, confidence, and clarity you need to write compelling, powerfully-framed proposals that make undeniable sense.
+You’ll spend about 2 months in a process-oriented apprenticeship that will help you develop the techniques, confidence, and clarity you need to write compelling, powerfully-framed proposals that make undeniable sense.
 We won’t write your grant for you — we’ll teach you how to do it for yourself, and how to enjoy the process along the way.
 Grant Foundry teaches you a framework of success, with the main emphasis on writing, getting feedback, revising, and iterating on your proposal.

 Who is Grant Foundry for?

-Part of what makes this program such a powerful place to craft your proposal and refine your skills is our commitment to keeping group size small.
-We work with no more than 10-12 people at a time to create an active and engaged group of participants who will give and receive deep feedback.
+We work with an active and engaged group of participants who will give and receive deep feedback.
 We’re careful to select participants who are going to thrive in this environment.
 Grant Foundry is for you if you are:

 - Actively working on a proposal.